datasciblog/datasciblog.github.io/_posts/2020-02-18-tree-based-methods-01.md

 Roughly speaking, there are two steps:

-1. We divide the predictor space - that is, the set of possible values for $X_1, X_2, ... , X_p$ - into J distinct and non-overlapping regions, $R_1, R_2, ... , R_J$.
+1. We divide the predictor space - that is, the set of possible values for $X_1, X_2, ... , X_p$ - into $J$ distinct and non-overlapping regions, $R_1, R_2, ... , R_J$.

-2. For every observation that falls into the region Rj, we make the sameprediction, which is simply the mean of the response values for the training observations in $R_j$.
+2. For every observation that falls into the region $R_j$, we make the sameprediction, which is simply the mean of the response values for the training observations in $R_j$.

 How do we construct the regions $R_1, ... , R_J$?
-In theory, the goal is to find boxes $R_1, ... , R_J$ that minimize the RSS, given by
+In theory, the goal is to find boxes $R_1, ... , R_J$ that minimize the $RSS$, given by

 $$ \sum\limits_{j=1}^J \sum\limits_{i \in R_j} (y_i - \hat{y}_{R_j})^2 , $$